Phonak Hearing Aids Review: A Comprehensive Guide

 We’re constantly testing new hearing aids to give you the most accurate and up-to-date recommendations.
 Read more about our hearing aid review methodology.

-In this Phonak hearing aid review, we take a look at the company’s most recent platforms: the Infinio, the Lumity, and the Paradise.
-We also cover the Lyric, a unique invisible hearing aid option, and Sennheiser, an OTC brand from the makers of Phonak.
+In this Phonak hearing aid review, we take a look at the company’s most recent platforms: the Sphere, the Virto Infinio, and the Lyric, a unique invisible hearing aid option.
+We also cover Sennheiser, an OTC brand from the makers of Phonak.

 Phonak